kubernetes-sigs/hierarchical-namespaces/docs/user-guide/quickstart.md

 _Demonstrates: making Network Policies hierarchy-aware using the 'tree' label._

-  Note: this quickstart will only work if network policies are enabled on your cluster.
-Some flavours, such as KIND and GKE, do not enable network policies by default.
+> _Note: This quickstart will only work if network policies are enabled on your
+> cluster.
+Some flavours, such as KIND and GKE, do not enable network policies by default._

 We now demonstrate propagation of Kubernetes network policies across a namespace hierarchy.
 Continuing from the [basic quickstart](#basic), let us add a second